jaalte/EvolutionSimulatorV2/README.md

+This is a fork of The Life Engine by MaxRobinsonTheGreat, with some quality of life features added by jaalte

+Added features include:
+- Space button pauses the sim
+- Middle-click camera panning with all tools

+---

 This is the readme for my evolution simulator, The Life Engine.

 FOR FEATURE REQUESTS, USE THE DISCUSSIONS TAB.
 FOR BUG REPORTS, USE THE ISSUES TAB. :)